lawrie/blackicemxbook/Programming_the_Built-in_Hardware/Programming_the_Built-in_Hardware.md

 	VERILOG_FILES = led.v
 	PCF_FILE = led.pcf

-	include ../blackice.mk
+	include ../blackicemx.mk

-Before building this example, you should do:
+Before building this example, you can open anotherterminal and in it, do:

-	stty -F /dev/ttyACM0 raw
+	stty -F /dev/ttyACM0 raw -echo
 	cat /dev/ttyACM0

-This lets you see messages from the iceboot software when you upload bitstreams.
+This lets you see messages from the STM32 mystorm firmware when you upload bitstreams, but it is not normally necessary unless you are getting errors uploading the bitstream.

 To run this example, type:

 	make upload

-You should see messages on the iceboot console including the version number of iceboot and “Config done”.
-You may also see “Setup done” and “Waiting for serial”.

 When configuration is successful the green (DONE) LED will be on and the red (DBG1) LED will be off.

 Your design should then run, and the blue LED should turn on.
-The other LEDs may be either on or off or floating depending on their previous state.
-It is therefore more sensible to program all 4 LEDs as an array – see the next section.
+The other LEDs should all be off.

 before you run “make upload”.

-If the config fails for any reason, the green (DONE) LED will be off and red (DBG1) LED will be on.
-DBG1 comes on while the config is in progess.
+If the config fails for any reason, the green STATUS (S) LED will be off and red CDONE (D) LED will be on.
+After a successful upload the green STATUS LED will be on and the red CDONE LED will be off.
+The red CDONE LED will be on while the upload is in progress.

-Config will fail if /dev/tyyACM0 has not been set to raw, or if the bitstream (chip.bin) is invalid in some way.
-After a config failure, you will need to press the reset button before you try again.
-Config can also fail if you have removed the jumper from the RPi header so you are in DFU and not normal mode.
-If can fail if the internal mux on the board is enabled and switched to the RPi header, but that only happens if you are using non-standard firmware.
+Config will fail if /dev/tyyACM0 has not been set to raw, or if the bitstream (toplevel.bin) is invalid in some way.
+The cat command may hang if a failure occrs and you may have to unlug the Blackice Mx and plug it in again.

 Another problem that can occur on Linux machine is that a program called modemmanager is running and accessing /dev/ttyACM0.
-If modemmanager is installed on your Linux machine, you should uninstall it, disble it ot stop it while you are doing BlackIce development.
+If modemmanager is installed on your Linux machine, you should uninstall it, disable it, or use udev rules so that it ignores /dev/ttyACM0.

+Note that in the Verilog above, the value assigned to blue_led to turn it on is 0, not 1.
+A value of 1 will turn it off.
+This is because of thec way that the user LEDs are wired on the Blackice Mx iceCore board.

+There are other ways in Verilog to set the LED, for example:

+	module led(
+	  output reg blue_led
+	);

+	  always @(*) blue_led = 0;

+	endmodule

+Note that in that case, you need to declare blue_led as a reg not a wire to avoid a warning message, although this does not mean that flip-flops are used to store the value.
+This is just an alternative way of expressing combinatorial logic.

+You can also use a clock and set the led using sequential logic:

+	module led(
+	  input clk,
+	  output reg blue_led
+	);

+	  always @(posedge clk) blue_led = 0;

+	endmodule

+In this case the reg does store a value and is implemented using flip-flops.

+For this case you will need clk defined in your pcf file:

+	set_io blue_led 49
+	set_io clk 60

+Pin 60 is the 25Mhz system clock on the Blackice Mx.

+If you use LEDs in your Verilog for debugging in can sometimes be easier to use combinatorial logic (the assign statement or `always @(*)` block) to set the led, but if you want to set an LED when some condition has been triggered and then keep it set, the sequential logic style will be necessary.

 ### An array of LEDs